adam-berlak/REL-Studios-Music-Robot/[1]-Music-Theory-Library/README.md

 >>> D_Dorian_Scale = C_Major_Scale[2].buildScale()
 [D, E, F, G, A, B, C]
 ```
-You can also transpose a Scale up by adding integers to it
+You can also transpose a Scale up by adding integers to it.
+My library assigns pitchs and accidentals to the scales automatically without any hardcoding.
+The proccess is identical to how its done by theorists ensuring minimal accidentals are used.
+As an example:
+Db Major notation will be used over C# Major despite being the same scales.
 ```
 >>> D_Major_Scale = C_Major_Scale + 2
 [D, E, F#, G, A, B, C#]